Academany/fabzero/program/basic/doc.md

   * [Pictures](#pictures)
   * [Video](#video)

+## Before we start: The notebook

+For Fab Zero (and any program or course you follow) **it is strongly recommended that you always carry with you a notebook** with around 100 non detachable pages that you will use **exclusively** for the course.
+Do not use separate sheets because it is highly probable that they will eventually end up lost and shuffled.
+Keep it with you day and night, you never know when a brilliant idea will appear!

+Divide your annotations in entries.
+In every entry you can write:

+* Date and time
+* What you are doing, for what assignment (you will forget soon)
+* Include machines used and settings
+* Include workflows, protocols or procedures you are following
+* Include troubles you are finding in the way, and how are you dealing with them
+* Include a debugging table if you are debugging a problem
+* Whenever you are leaving (lunch, end of day, switch task), finish the entry with an exit note (Finished, to be continued later, stuck in a process, ...)

+> **Learning by doing:** Get a notebook for Fab Zero program and write down your first entry.
+Answer in one sentence: Why are you here?
+>
 ## What, why, how, where and when to document

 The most important thing to understand when it comes to documenting your work is that **you are not writing a tutorial**, a step by step guide or telling others what to do. **You are telling your personal story**, your journey into the learning process.
 While you still have to provide details about your findings, you have to become a storyteller.